carnegie/MEM_public/README.md

 The `Input_Data/` directory is empty by default and must be populated with input files tracked in the inter-model comparison repository: https://github.com/carnegie/capacity-expansion-model-intercomparison/

-## Add some instructions on how to do this?

 ## MEM = Macro Energy Model
 A collaborative project hosted by Carnegie Institution for Science.
 Ken Caldeira <kcaldeira@carnegiescience.edu>